ianw89/cgm-brush/README.md

 ```

 ### Virtual Environment Setup
-If you know what a virtual environement is and want to use one, you can follow these instructions to setup a virtual environment in the root folder of the respository.
+If you know what a virtual environement is and want to use one, you can follow these instructions to setup a virtual environment in the root folder of the respository instead.
 Open a terminal and navigate to the base folder of the respository.
 Type these commands:
 ```
 $ python -m venv dev_env
 $ source dev_env/bin/activate